tbrowder/LocalTime/README.md

 Note for US TZ entries the user can enter either '*st' or '*dt' (case insensitive) and the correct form will be used for the time of year.

-Currently only US abbreviations are in the database, but a future modification will add others (perhaps in other languages also).
+Currently only US abbreviations are in the 'use'd **Timezones::UU** database, but a future modification will add others (perhaps in other languages also).
 PRs are welcome!

 AUTHOR
 ======